michellesanver/starting-php/chapter-1-video-3.md

-Beginner PHP Course
+# Beginner PHP Course

-Chapter 1, Video 3: Webpage behind the scenes
+## Chapter 1, Video 3: A web page behind the scenes

 ### Description
-Simplified Overview of how it works when you go to a website If you feel you need an overview again, have a look at this video again.
+Simplified Overview of how it works when you go to a website.
+If you feel you need an overview again, have a look at this video again.

+Goal: Have a simple overview and understanding of how web servers work.

 ----